person-al/person-al.github.io/_posts/2022-09-18-🌰-so-you-want-randomness-in-your-smartcontract.md

 - **Inspired by:** [🛠️ Pathfinder]({% post_url 2022-06-03-🛠️-pathfinder %})
 - **Related to:**
 	- [[🌰 so you want to deploy a smart contract]]
+- **Updates:**
+	- 2022-09-18
+		- Added details on randao and prevrandao
+		- Removing the Manny's game statement about needing to pay 2 miners, as that's incorrect.